lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 ## Policy for Deprecated and Acceptable Algorithms

 Traditionally, a public key or certificate contains a single cryptographic algorithm.
-If and when an algorithm becomes deprecated (for example, RSA-512, or SHA1), it is obvious that the public keys or certificates using that algorithm are to be considered revoked.
+If and when an algorithm becomes deprecated (for example, RSA-512, or SHA1), the path to deprecating it and removing it from operational environments is, at least is principle, straightforward.

 In the composite model this is less obvious since implementers may decide that certain cryptographic algorithms have complementary security properties and are acceptable in combination even though one or both algorithms are deprecated for individual use.
 As such, a single composite public key or certificate may contain a mixture of deprecated and non-deprecated algorithms.